UN-Questionnaire/Comparison-of-Psychological-Clinical-Instruments/README.md

 - Instrument Overall Efficiency
 (Construct Efficiency * Constructs)

 - Popularity (Google Scholar and PubPsych Database occurences)

 ### Further Development
-The comparison of clinical instruments inspired the creation of the UN-Q Ultraefficient-Neuroscientific Questionnaire which is currently available in [English](https://github.com/UN-Questionnaire/UN-Questionnaire-en) and [German](https://github.com/UN-Questionnaire/UN-Questionnaire-de), as well as an online adaption of the DSM-5 Crosscutting Symptoms Screener in [English](### [DSM-5-Crosscutting-Symptoms-en](https://github.com/UN-Questionnaire/DSM-5-Crosscutting-Symptoms-en) and [German](### [DSM-5-Crosscutting-Symptoms-en](https://github.com/UN-Questionnaire/DSM-5-Crosscutting-Symptoms-de).
+The comparison of clinical instruments inspired the creation of the UN-Q Ultraefficient-Neuroscientific Questionnaire which is currently available in [English](https://github.com/UN-Questionnaire/UN-Questionnaire-en) and [German](https://github.com/UN-Questionnaire/UN-Questionnaire-de), as well as an online adaption of the DSM-5 Crosscutting Symptoms Screener in [English](https://github.com/UN-Questionnaire/DSM-5-Crosscutting-Symptoms-en) and [German](https://github.com/UN-Questionnaire/DSM-5-Crosscutting-Symptoms-de).

+##### Note

+The items of each questionnaire have been re-classified and do not necessarily match the classification of the authors - also validation- and normation-ratings underly a strong subjective aspect - therefor all information should be interpreted with caution.